 While I have been using quite a bit of pumpkin lately, I am not quite ready for pies and breads.
 While whole pumpkins are in season, I also like to use sugar pumpkins and make use of it in soups or to roast.

-I thought a Thai pumpkin dish would be the perfect medium between the full chill of the holidays and easing into the fall.
+I thought a Thai pumpkin dish would be the perfect resolution between the full chill of the holidays and easing into the fall.
 Bright spices and fresh herbs play a key role in this soup and that is exactly how I wanted to feel – light and shiny.
 It doesn’t hurt either that pumpkin is full of fiber, a whole host of vitamins and phytonutrients.
 I feel good just eating it.

-Onto the other ingredients.
 Thai cooking can seem complex but it really is quite simple.
 There are some ingredients that are consistent in most Thai dishes: coconut milk, ginger, garlic, turmeric, fish sauce, lime juice, cilantro and/or basil.
 Tofu is a common protein, so I added that in too.

 With any recipe, be sure to prep all your ingredients beforehand.
 In fancy cooking, this is called “mis en place”, everything in its place.
 It makes any recipe go so much smoother.